 - Applicants must not discriminate on the basis of race, creed, national origin, color, age, physical handicap, or sexual orientation.

-- Our giving is limited to organizations and projects that serve the people and protect the natural environment of the Lake Champlain Basin.
+- The Trust's giving is limited to organizations and projects that serve the people and protect the natural environment of the Lake Champlain Basin.

 - There is a preference for organizations located in the Basin.

-- We do not make grants to endowment campaigns, to individuals, for sectarian religious purposes, or where the Trust may become a predominant source of support.
+- The Trust does not make grants to endowment campaigns, to individuals, for sectarian religious purposes, or where the Trust may become a predominant source of support.